Reed Relays and

 Reed Relays and Electronics India Limited Incorporated in 1971

-In all reed switch actuation applications, a magnet and a reed switch must be brought to within a specific distance of each other.
+Looking at all the ways of actuating a reed switch, the basic principle is that a magnet and a reed switch must be brought to within a specific distance of each other.
 This distance will vary in accordance with the magnetic sensitivity of the reed switch and the strength and size of the magnet.
 When the magnet is close enough, the Normally Open contacts will close or operate.
 When the magnet is taken away, the contacts will open or release.
 The relative distance for an operate is always less than the distance for a release.
 There are various ways in which a reed switch is actuated with a magnet and some examples of magnet motion are shown below.

 Perpendicular Motion

-When the magnet is moved perpendicular to the Reed Switch, it provides only one closure with maximum magnet travel.
+When the magnet is actuating the Reed Switch with perpendicular motion, it provides only one closure with maximum magnet travel.

 Reed Switch with magnet moving perpendicular

-When the magnet is moving parallel to the reed switch, specifically to the center of the contact, it provides only one closure with maximum magnet travel.
+When the magnet is actuating the reed switch with perpendicular motion, specifically to the center of the contact, it provides only one closure with maximum magnet travel.

 Reed Switch with magnet moving perpendicular to contact center